Brian Anderson Player Props: Brewers vs. Angels

 Brian Anderson At The Plate

-- He has hit a long ball in three games this season (11.5%), leaving the park in 4.8% of his plate appearances.
+- He has gone deep in 11.1% of his games this season, and 4.6% of his chances at the plate.

-- Anderson has had at least one RBI in 38.5% of his games this season (10 of 26), with more than one RBI five times (19.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Anderson has driven in a run in 10 games this year (37.0%), including five games with more than one RBI (18.5%).
+He has also driven in three or more of his team's runs in two contests.

+- In 12 of 27 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.